 Kota, a city situated in Rajasthan, is not only famous for its educational institutions but is also famous for its historical, cultural and natural heritage.
 Situated on the banks of the Chambal River, this beautiful city was once a part of the Bundi princely state and today it is one of the major urban tourist centers of Rajasthan.
 Kota city is also known as the “city of education”, but this city is more famous for its tourist places than this.
-In this travel blog, we will highlight the major tourist places, cultural heritage, food and travel tips of Kota city.
+In this travel blog, we will highlight the major tourist places, cultural heritage, food and travel tips of this city.

 Historical glimpse of Kota